awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 When you use an [Amazon EMR](https://aws.amazon.com/emr/) cluster, you can configure the cluster to encrypt data *at rest* before saving it to a persistent storage location\.
 You can encrypt data at rest on the EMR File System \(EMRFS\), on the storage volumes of cluster nodes, or both\.
 To encrypt data at rest, you can use a customer master key \(CMK\) in AWS KMS\.
 The following topics explain how an Amazon EMR cluster uses a CMK to encrypt data at rest\.

 Amazon EMR clusters also encrypt data *in transit*, which means the cluster encrypts data before sending it through the network\.
 You cannot use a CMK to encrypt data in transit\.
-For more information, see [In\-Transit Data Encryption](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-data-encryption-options.html#emr-encryption-intransit) in the *Amazon EMR Release Guide*\.
+For more information, see [In\-Transit Data Encryption](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html#emr-encryption-intransit) in the *Amazon EMR Management Guide*\.

-For more information about all the encryption options available in Amazon EMR, see [Understanding Encryption Options with Amazon EMR](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-data-encryption-options.html) in the *Amazon EMR Release Guide*\.
+For more information about all the encryption options available in Amazon EMR, see [Encryption Options](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) in the *Amazon EMR Management Guide*\.

 **Topics**
 + [Encrypting Data on the EMR File System \(EMRFS\)](#emrfs-encryption)